pierpaolo28/pierpaolo28.github.io/about.md

                  <dt class="timeline-event" id="event03"><a>Digital-Dandelion (Research Data Scientist)</a></dt>
                  <dd class="timeline-event-content" id="event03EX">
                         <p>As a Research Data Scientist, I collaborated with a variety of business clients in sectors such as finance, retail and e-commerce.
 In each business project, I worked with clients to plan and deliver specialised solutions to solve their commercial data problems.
-One of the most interesting projects I worked on was on analysing how changes in Stock Prices can affect different company shares parameters (Level 2 Data) and how these can be predicted.
+One of the most interesting projects I worked on was analysing how changes in Stock Prices can affect different company shares parameters (Level 2 Data) and how these can be predicted.
 To do so, different techniques such as Feature Selection/Engineering and Ensemble Learning have been employed.
 This role has developed my ability to work to a deadline to produce an excellent product, utilising technologies such as Google Cloud APIs, A/B testing and version control tools (e.g. Git).</p>
                   </dd>

                   <dt class="timeline-event" id="event04"><a>ION Group (Service Delivery Developer Intern)</a></dt>